Visiting a new place is always fun and exciting, but packing can be a hassle. Our solution? A travel checklist.

 When packing for an extended trip or vacation, always make sure you pack for the weather.
 Since most people travel to warm places (and usually for seven to 10 days at a time), this checked bag packing list will help you plan for a weeklong tropical trip.
 You’ll want to bring six tops, two bottoms, two bathing suits (one to dry while you wear the other), underwear and socks.
 While this may not seem like a lot of clothes, remember that you already have one outfit packed in your carry-on.
 In total you should have seven tops and three bottoms, which is more than enough clothes, even for 10 days.

-Next, it’s time to pack your shoes (which should be stored separately from your clothes).
+Next, it’s time to pack your shoes, which should be stored separately from your clothes.
 Depending on where you’re going and the activities you’ve planned, most will only need two to three pairs of shoes for the entire trip.
 Sneakers and comfortable sandals are the essentials, but if you plan on hiking or going to a formal event, other footwear may be necessary.
 Try to pick neutral colors that will match more than one outfit.
-And to save space in your suitcase, wear the bulkiest shoes (probably your sneakers) on the plane.
+To save space in your suitcase, wear the bulkiest shoes (probably your sneakers) on the plane.

 And last but not least, the toiletries!
 When you’re packing shampoos, conditioners and other liquids, be sure to keep them in a zip-close bag to avoid any messes.
 Then store all of your toiletries in a separate suitcase compartment (or place them in an external pouch) to help keep your luggage organized.
 You should also consider storing these items in a small backpack or purse.
 At your destination, you can simply remove the bottles and creams to use the small bag as a day pack for the road.

-And here’s another trick: After seven to 10 days in paradise, most of your travel-size toiletries should be empty.
-And your pouch, purse or small bag should be fairly empty.
+Here’s another trick: After seven to 10 days in paradise, most of your travel-size toiletries should be empty.
+Your pouch, purse or small bag should be fairly empty as well.
 So on your way back to reality, use your toiletry bag to store souvenirs!
-And if you’re bringing back any delicate items, put them in you carry-on.
+If you’re bringing back any delicate items, put them in you carry-on.